elceef/dnstwist/docs/README.md

 To send questions, comments or a chocolate, just drop an e-mail at [marcin@ulikowski.pl](mailto:marcin@ulikowski.pl)

-You can also reach me via:
+You can also reach the author via:

 - Twitter: [@elceef](https://twitter.com/elceef)
 - LinkedIn: [Marcin Ulikowski](https://pl.linkedin.com/in/elceef)

 Any feedback is appreciated.
-I like to receive notifications from satisfied customers so if you were able to run the tool and you are happy with the results after just let me know.

-If you find some confirmed phishing domains with *dnstwist* and are comfortable with sharing them, please send me a message.
+If you were able to run the tool and you are happy with the results just let me know.
+If you find some confirmed phishing domains with *dnstwist* and are comfortable with sharing them, also please send me a message.
 Thank you.